tailix/libkernaux/README.md

 `DESTDIR="$(pwd)/dest" make install` instead of `DESTDIR=dest make install`.

 When configured with cross-compiler, library can't be build and installed with just `make && sudo make install`.
-Instead use the folloding commands:
+Instead use the following commands:

 * `make libkernaux.a`
 * `sudo make install-libLIBRARIES`